Cookies on this website

 BSc MSc

-I am an NIHR Pre-doctoral Fellow within the Medical Sociology & Health Experiences Research Group.
-My interests are clinical trial design, maternal health, equity in research, data, evidence quality, and infectious diseases.
+I am an NIHR Doctoral Fellow within the Medical Sociology & Health Experiences Research Group.
+My main interests are clinical trial design, maternal health, equity in research, patient and public involvement in research, data, evidence quality, and infectious diseases.

-I have undertaken, managed, and supported research in maternal health, inclusive research, cancer, primary care, COVID-19, malaria, Ebola, multi-drug resistant tuberculosis, and inflammatory respiratory diseases, using a wide range of methods.
+I have undertaken, managed, and supported research in maternal health, clinical trial methodology, inclusive research, cancer, primary care, COVID-19, malaria, Ebola, multi-drug resistant tuberculosis, and inflammatory respiratory diseases, using a wide range of methods.